West Oval

-West Oval (sometimes referred to as Western Oval or Geelong West Oval) is an Australian rules football and cricket venue located in the Victorian suburb of North Geelong.
+West Oval (known under naming rights as Scaada Stadium and sometimes referred to as Western Oval or Geelong West Oval) is an Australian rules football and cricket venue located in the Victorian suburb of North Geelong.

 According to the Geelong Advertiser, the ground is "generally considered the second marquee sporting field" in the Geelong region (after Kardinia Park).
-It was home to two Victorian Football Association (VFA) clubs – Geelong Association and – in the 1920s and between 1963 and 1988 respectively.
+It was home to two Victorian Football Association (VFA) clubs – Geelong Association and – during the 20th century.

-As of 2025, it is home to the Geelong West Giants in local football competitions, as well as the Geelong Cricket Club in the Geelong Cricket Association (GCA).
+As of 2026, it is home to the Geelong West Giants and the Geelong Cricket Club.
 The ground's main oval is surrounded by a velodrome, which was opened in 1926, with two netball courts and an informal basketball area also located in the reserve.

 History

 West Oval was used for local Australian rules football matches in the 1900s and the 1910s, including the 1913 grand final in the Geelong District Football Association (GDFA).
 In 1926, VFA club Geelong Association moved from Kardinia Park – which it had been sharing with Victorian Football League (VFL) club – to West Oval.
 The VFA club struggled, with its final home match attracting a recorded crowd of only 150 people, and it folded at the end of the 1927 season.

 The Geelong West Football Club (nicknamed the "Roosters") played at West Oval from its earliest seasons in local competitions, remaining at the ground when it joined the VFA in 1963.
 A record crowd was achieved at the ground in round 9 of the 1972 Division 2 season, with around 12,000 people watching the Roosters defeat by four points.
 During the 1975 season, the Roosters – who won their only VFA Division 1 premiership the same year – again attracted crowds of 12,000, rivalling VFL club Geelong's crowds of 13,000 at some matches.
 The ground also hosted some Victorian Amateur Football Association (VAFA) finals matches during the 1970s.

 In January 2016, a deliberately-lit fire damaged the heritage-listed Flowers Family Stand and timekeepers' box.

 Because of a lack of available change rooms at Kardinia Park during its redevelopment, West Oval was chosen to host the Geelong Football Netball League (GFNL) finals in 2021.
 This ultimately did not occur because the season was curtailed due to the impact of the COVID-19 pandemic.

+AFL Barwon rated the ground 97 out of 118 in 2020.

+On 10 April 2026, West Oval was renamed to Scaada Stadium under a naming rights agreement with environmental consultancy business Scaada.